Sleeping above the clouds in mountain village Santa Elena

 After all the photographing, it was time for a drink.
 It became a piña colada, which was beautifully served in a pineapple.

-We were not the only enthusiasts, as it was a coming and going of families and many couples, holding each other intimately and making it a romantic evening.
+We were not the only enthusiasts, as it was a coming and going of families and many couples, holding each other intimately, making it a romantic evening.

 Meanwhile, the atmosphere was kept up by the entertaining staff.
-We would almost forget that we still had to eat and we ordered the churrasco.
+There was so much to see, that we almost forgot that we still had to eat!
+We ordered the churrasco and kept enjoying the ambiente.
 Although we ordered the steak tres cuatro (medium well), it was far too well done, but the delicious side dishes made up for a lot; nice potatoes and a salad with a delicious salsa of tomate de arbol.

 After dinner we went for a final photo session.
-A photo with the staff was of course not to be missed!
+A photo with the the funniest staff member was not to be missed ofcourse!

 While waiting for the taxi, we enjoyed one last view of Medellín as the line for the restaurant only grew longer.